Investing in a vintage designer handbag can actually make more money than investing in gold. Truth!

 - Chanel’s Medium Classic Flap bag value has increased by almost 10% annually; 92% in the last 10 years.
 It is predicted to cost a minimum of £7,000 by 2028.

-In comparison, the value of a Rolls Royce Phantom has only increased 4.4% annually, whilst a detached house has increased by 6% annually, meaning purchasing a used Birkin bag gives you nearly 6 times a better return on your investment!
+In comparison, the value of a Rolls Royce Phantom has only increased 4.4% annually.
+A detached house in London has increased by 6% annually.
+This means purchasing a used Birkin bag gives you nearly 6 times a better return on your investment!

-But it’s not just vintage Chanel and Hermes that have seen such strong growth in value over the last decade; vintage designer handbags by other designers such as Valentino, Gucci, Dior and Balenciaga are also becoming increasingly strong items to invest in.
+But it’s not just vintage Chanel and Hermes that have seen such strong growth in value over the last decade.
+If you invest in a vintage designer handbag by other designers such as Valentino, Gucci, Dior and Balenciaga you can also rake in some cash.

 Founder of HEWI London, Sharon Wolter-Ferguson says:

-What do you want from this bag?
+What do you want to invest in a vintage designer handbag?
+Is it for yourself to use, then resell?
 Will it be at your side every day, or is it just for special occasions?
-Do you often carry a lot of stuff around with you each day, like laptops and books, or are you good to go with your keys, phone and wallet?
 Are you a tee shirt and jeans kinda gal, or are you more likely to be out and about in designer gear and heels?
 Asking yourself these questions will determine the size and style of the bag you should choose.

 Also ask yourself: what’s the one colour that would match most of your outfits?
-Black, grey, nude and tan are great hues to stick to when buying your vintage designer handbag, as they can be easily worn with pretty much everything.
+Black, grey, nude and tan are great hues to stick to when buying a vintage designer handbag.
+These can be easily worn with pretty much everything.

-To keep your bag looking great for years, Catherine suggests you follow these tips:
+To keep your bag looking great for years, Catherine B. suggests you follow these tips:

 - Store your bag properly.
 Most luxury handbags come with a dustbag for a reason- it’s meant to protect the exterior from fading in the sun, excess moisture and dust, and heat.
 When not in use, keep your bag in a cool, dry place.

-- To keep its shape, stuff the handbag with old newspaper or clothes when not in use.
+- Keep the bag’s shape.
+To do so, stuff the handbag with old newspaper or clothes when not in use.
 Be sure not to stack other accessories or clothing on top of it in your closet.

-- If your bag breaks or suffers damage for some reason, take it back to the brand – they may charge more, but they’re experts in the bags they produce and will be much better and more meticulous at repairing it than the shoe repair guy on the corner.
+- Take it back to the brand.
+If your bag breaks or suffers damage for some reason, fix it at the brand’s retail outlet, even if you didn’t buy it there.
+They may charge more, but they’re experts in the bags they produce.
+They’ll be much more meticulous at repairing it than the shoe repair guy on the corner.

 If there’s a limited edition bag you see for sale in the vintage shop, snap it up!
 Catherine Benier has done so, and now owns several unique Chanel bags, such as the ‘supermarket’ series and even some flap bags made from denim, which are now worth a fortune!
 If supply is low, demand is high.